opil/documentation/docs/admin/SP/opil_local_sp_install.md

+# Local SP Installation

 There are two ways of installing the SP module.
 You can use the docker containers or compile it from the source.

-# Install from Docker Container
+## Install from Docker Container

 There are two docker containers - the Central SP and the Local SP.
 The Local SP is located at